 When the Treehouse Truck closed for the night, Thomas offered, or should I say, pushed me to take a leftover dozen of Krispy Kreme Doughnuts.
 A friendship was forged that night, and a few weeks later, he brought the truck down to participate at the monthly Tobacco Road and Hard Rock Hollywood food truck events I curated.

 After selling his food truck, he worked on his new concept, Pig Floyd’s Urban Barbakoa.
 Marcela and I love Pig Floyd’s and make a stop every time we’re in Orlando for some of his ribs and brisket.

 We’ve stayed friends over the last ten years and support each other however we can.
-He created the Beyond the Smoke podcast during the pandemic, which features industry owners and more.
+He recently created the Beyond the Smoke podcast during the pandemic, which features industry owners and more.

 The episode with his dad is hands down the best one, and hopefully, the one we recorded will be up there.
 Yes, he invited me to be on, and I was thrilled.

 So, Marcela and I left for Orlando on a Monday morning and returned Wednesday, right around 3 pm, as we tried to beat the horrible Miami traffic.
 Below is every stop made during those two days.

 It’s our second time at this Chicken Guy (818 S. Orlando Avenue, Winter Park) in a few months.
 Chicken Guy’s proximity to Marcela’s favorite antique mall, Orange Tree, ensures we will probably stop here on every visit.

 With Marcela in her world, I returned to Kappy’s Subs (501 N Orlando Avenue, Maitland) after seven years.
 It was only a ten-minute drive from Orange Tree.